rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Downloading_Data/Downloading_Sessions_via_Script.md

 1. If you only need a few sessions, use [Downloading Sessions From CNDA](https://cnda-help.wustl.edu/CNDA_User_Guide_and_Tutorials/Downloading_Data/Downloading_Sessions_from_CNDA.html) instead — it's faster for a small number of sessions and doesn't require any of the setup below.

-2. Download the script file: [cndaBulkDownload.sh](cndaBulkDownload.sh).
+2. Download the script file: [cndaBulkDownload.txt](cndaBulkDownload.txt).
    Right-click the link and choose **Save link as...**, then save it somewhere you'll remember — your Desktop or Documents folder works well.
-   **Note:** your browser may warn you that `.sh` files can be harmful.
-   This is a standard warning for any script file, not specific to this one — click **Keep** if prompted.
+   **Note:** the file is provided as `.txt` because browsers often flag `.sh` files as potentially harmful and block the download.
+Once it's saved, open the file, then use **Save As** to save a copy of it named `cndaBulkDownload.sh` instead — the content stays the same, only the file extension changes.

 3. Install Git Bash (Windows only, one-time setup).
 This gives Windows the command-line tools (`bash`, `curl`) the script needs, which aren't